Prabhu-LANL/advanced-git/_episodes/07-branching-models.md

 Thus, adhering to a branching strategy will help solve this issue so that developers can work together without stepping on each other’s toes.
 In other words, it enables teams to work in parallel to achieve faster releases and fewer conflicts by creating a clear process when making changes to source control.

-When we talk about branches, we are referring to independent lines of code that branch off the master branch, allowing developers to work independently before merging their changes back to the code base.
+When we talk about branches, we are referring to independent lines of code that branch off the `main` branch, allowing developers to work independently before merging their changes back to the code base.

 In this and the following episodes, we will outline some of the branching strategies that teams use in order to organize their workflow where we will look at their pros and cons and which strategy you should choose based on your needs, objectives and your team’s capabilities.

 ## Why do you need a branching model?

-As mentioned above, having a branching model is necessary to avoid conflicts when merging and to allow for the easier integration of changes into the master trunk.
+As mentioned above, having a branching model is necessary to avoid conflicts when merging and to allow for the easier integration of changes into the `main` trunk.

 A BRANCHING MODEL AIMS TO:
 - Enhance productivity by ensuring proper coordination among developers